bernhardAxonIvy/doc/source/axonivy/migration/upgrade-engine-major.rst

 ---------------

 Upgrades to a new |ivy-engine| version are warmly recommended to benefit of new features that will increase your productivity and ability to react on new business needs.
+You can have a look on the latest features here: :dev-url:`/news`

 This chapter focuses on migrations from a major version to another (e.g. form ``8.0`` to ``10.0``).
 If you are only intersted in applying hotfix upgrades (e.g. from ``8.0.6`` to ``8.0.13``),